-This fall (2018) I will be joining the Medical Humanities and Health Studies Program at Indiana University-Purdue University, Indianapolis (IUPUI) as a tenure-track, Assistant Professor.
+I am an Assistant Professor in the Medical Humanities and Health Studies Program at Indiana University-Purdue University, Indianapolis (IUPUI).

 My specialty is history of medicine and mental health care, and my research examines the history of patient-staff relationships in mental institutions, in both France and the U.S. I explore the limitations and failures of past mental health reforms, as well as scientific innovation, creative expression, and community-building inside psychiatric facilities.